Panda88CO/udi-TeslaPowerWall/POLYGLOT_CONFIG.md

 ### Polyglot cloud
 Cloud utilizes an automatic recaptcha solver from 2captcha.com.
 A key is required.
 Key can be acquired from https://2captcha.com?from=12244449 (referral to me).
 It is 3$ for 1000 solves.
 One needed once pr node start.

+1) Create 3 user defined parameters
+    CLOUD_USER_EMAIL
+    CLOUD_USER_PASSWORD
+    CAPTCHA_APIKEY
-1) Enter email and password for cloud account using CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords as well as the above captcha key
+    Enter email and password for cloud account using CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords as well as the above captcha key
 2) save and restart
 3) Start and wait 2-3min - solve takes about 30sec to complete

 ## Notes
 LOGFILE can be used to generate a daily summary file (csv) in dailyData directory - File must be downloaded with separate tool for now.